gabesullice/drocker/README.md

 git clone <your git upstream> ./docroot
 ```

 From here, you will have a basic Dockerfile and docker-compose.yml ready to go.
-You can make any modifications you need for your project in those, like extra shared volumes overwriting `robots.txt`, etc.
+You can make any modifications you need for your project in those, like extra shared volumes, overwriting `robots.txt`, etc.

 Now, run `docker-compose build` to check that your Dockerfile builds correctly.
 If so, run `docker-compose up -d`.
 If all goes well, you can move on to the final step.